Naturaily/Naturaily-netlify/_posts/2021-02-10-what-is-jamstack.md

 ---
-title: What is Jamstack?
+title: What Is Jamstack?
-description: not ready
+description: >-
+  If you're searching for the real explanation what Jamstack is about, that's the article for you.
 slug: what-is-jamstack
 layout: post
 date: '2021-02-10 03:57:30 +0200'